-Have a RECA claim form mailed to you.
+Request a RECA claim form to be mailed to you.
 Please allow 2-4 weeks for delivery.

 Download a RECA claim form:

-- Once the form has fully downloaded, it may be printed and filled out.
-Forms submitted for approval must carry an original signature.
+Once the form has fully downloaded, it may be printed and filled out.
+Forms submitted for approval must have an original signature.

 RECA claim forms: